Jcg408/booksCLI/notes.md

 2. (X) Refactor the CLI class to increase reusability and dry up redundancy.
 3. (X) Test API call to Google Books using WebMock
 4. (X) Handle API failure with message to user.
-5. () Explanation of missing tests.
+5. (X) Explanation of missing tests.
-6. () How would application need to change if you wanted it to be served as a web app or mobile app?
+6. (X) How would application need to change if you wanted it to be served as a web app or mobile app?
 Description.

 Refactor notes -